'No enemies': the life-long advocacy of China's Nobel Peace Prize-winning dissident

 Liu had ceaselessly campaigned for the rights of the Tiananmen Mothers of victims of the crackdown.

-He was much better known abroad than at home due to a government ban on internet and state media discussion of the Tiananmen protests, and of him, aside from the odd editorial condemning him.
+He was much better known abroad than at home due to a government ban on internet and state media discussion of the Tiananmen protests, and of him, aside from the occasional editorial condemning him.

 Liu was considered a moderate by fellow dissidents and international rights groups.
-But they say the Communist Party is insecure and paranoid, fearing anyone or anything that it perceives as a threat to stability.
+But they say the Communist Party is insecure and paranoid, fearing anyone or anything it perceives as a threat to stability.

 In 2003, Liu wrote an essay, calling for the embalmed corpse of Chairman Mao Zedong to be removed from a mausoleum on Tiananmen Square.
 Mao is still a demigod to many in China.

-Over the years, Liu won numerous human rights and free speech awards from organizations including Reporters Without Borders, Human Rights Watch and Hong Kong's Human Rights Press Awards.
+Over the years, Liu won numerous human rights and free speech awards, including from Reporters Without Borders, Human Rights Watch and Hong Kong's Human Rights Press Awards.

 His books have been published in Germany, Japan, the United States, Hong Kong and Taiwan.